As I mentioned, I’m busy writing this year’s NaNoWriMo project, Where’s Lizzie?

 Or is it?

 As time goes on and he learns more about Tendral’s scheme, Saul’s new life becomes increasingly difficult.

 In the end, he has to abandon everything as he learns the truth.

 Here’s a review,

 I hope you enjoy this trip down memory lane.
-If you’ve read one of the books mentioned, please let me know what you thought of it.
+If you’ve read any of the books featured over the last four weeks, please let me know what you thought of them.

 Why not comment below and give me your thoughts?